-Widely know as one of the most prestigious jazz education programs on the west coast, YLJC has small ensembles for every skill level as well as a big band.
+Widely known as one of the most prestigious jazz education programs on the West Coast, YLJC has small ensembles for every skill level as well as a big band.

 Who Can Enroll?